|Guide||♦||45 Triplogs||0 Topics|

 squeeze a lemon on the Pima County highpoint

-Overview: There is no official trail to the actual 9157 foot summit of Mount Lemmon, but it is relatively easy to reach via a short off trail hike described below.
+There is no official trail to the actual 9157-foot summit of Mount Lemmon, but it is relatively easy to reach via a short off-trail hike described below.
 Although much of Mount Lemmon's top is fenced off due to the Steward Observatory, it is possible to reach the summit without having to trespass.
 The summit of Mount Lemmon makes a great side trip if you are hiking any of the trails that converge on the Mount Lemmon Trailhead/Radio Ridge area.

-Hike: At the end of the Catalina Highway lies the signed Mount Lemmon Trailhead, located at the gated entrance to the Steward Observatory.
+At the end of the Catalina Highway lies the signed Mount Lemmon Trailhead, located at the gated entrance to the Steward Observatory.
 Walk past the gate and continue up the paved observatory road.
 Within a quarter of a mile, you will pass a sign for Steward Observatory.
-Just past this sign (on the right) is a dirt parking area, located a short distance before the road reaches a chain-link fence gate guarding the observatory entrance.
+Just past this sign (on the right) is a dirt parking area located a short distance before the road reaches a chain-link fence gate guarding the observatory entrance.
 Leave the road at the dirt parking area (32.4409 N, -110.7877) and drop down into a little grassy meadow.
-A faint trail departs from the far end of the meadow, paralleling the observatory fence along a beautifully wooded hillside.
-Signs along the fence announce that the observatory grounds are off limits.
+A faint trail departs from the meadow's far end, paralleling the observatory fence along a beautifully wooded hillside.
+Signs along the fence announce that the observatory grounds are off-limits.
 No need to worry about that, though, as the route stays outside the fenced area.

 Enjoy Pima County's high point!